-The entrepreneur should have a well-articulated business opportunity which needs Angel finance in order for it to be achieved.
-So the first part of the proposal for Angel finance should be about the business opportunity and the extent to which it has been validated.
+The entrepreneur should have a well-articulated business opportunity which needs Angel or VC finance in order for it to be achieved.
+So the first part of the proposal for Angel or VC finance should be about the business opportunity and the extent to which it has been validated.

 It is almost always going to be the case that the entrepreneur will think only in terms of building a financial business.
-They will seek to generate significant revenue and profit to justify the Angel Investment.
-It is highly unlikely that they will have thought of a Strategic Trade Sale exit or be able to show how this could be achieved.
-Their presentation will almost certainly be around traditional business model concepts.
+They will seek to generate significant revenue and profit to justify the Investment.
+It is highly unlikely that they will have thought of an IPO or a Strategic Trade Sale exit or be able to show how this could be achieved.
+Their inclination will almost always be to prove a traditional business model concept.
+What they need to do is to switch focus and show how the exit will be achieved.